 The SFDF team work together to advise and support FDF on a broad range of issues

-other external organisations to identify and act on issues that impact on food and drink manufacturers.
+other external organisations to identify and act on issues that impact on food

-Mary Lawton, Policy and Industry Liaison Manager
+Cat Hay, Policy and Industry Liaison Manager

-Mary's role is to represent and promote the common interests of SFDF though
+Cat's role is to represent and promote the common interests of SFDF though

 dialogue with government, regulators and other external organisations and to